June 6, 2019

 Now, wouldn’t you rather be outside on a gorgeous summer day than stuck inside the office?
 I think so!
-Here’s an idea, work outside.
+Here’s an idea: it’s summer, why not work outside?

 Instead of sitting inside to hold your meeting, try a walking meeting.
 Walking meetings have shown many benefits for employees and can increase productivity in the office.
 Not to mention, working outside is FUN, you won’t even realize you’re still at work!